-- The dental veneer is custom made to accurately adapt to tooth surface.
+- The dental veneer is custom made to accurately adapt to the tooth surface.

 - The veneer is bonded/fixed to the tooth with resin cement.

-Aside from eating and drinking many activities, habits and even everday occurrences can result in sensitivity including –
+Aside from eating and drinking many activities, habits and even everyday occurrences can result in sensitivity including –

 Are veneers prone to staining?

 No, they don’t stain.
-However, you should try to avoid or minimize habits that leads to staining like excessive tea or coffee consumption, smoking and look after them with normal hygiene and maintenance procedures.
+However, you should try to avoid or minimize habits that lead to stainings like excessive tea or coffee consumption, smoking, and look after them with normal hygiene and maintenance procedures.

 What is the difference between veneers and crowns?

-Crowns completely covers your teeth like a cap, however a veneer is a thin sheet of ceramic that is placed to the front/visible surface of your tooth with less impairment to the tooth structure.
+Crowns completely cover your teeth like a cap, however, a veneer is a thin sheet of ceramic that is placed to the front/visible surface of your tooth with less impairment to the tooth structure.

 Will my veneer teeth be sensitive to hot and cold?

-Initially, there will be mild sensitivity to hot and cold beverages due to removal of thin layer of tooth surface.
-This will subside in few days.
-Avoidance of hot and cold beverages is recommended for few days for the veneers to adapt.
+Initially, there will be mild sensitivity to hot and cold beverages due to the removal of a thin layer of the tooth surface.
+This will subside in a few days.
+Avoidance of hot and cold beverages is recommended for a few days for the veneers to adapt.